truth-josstice/dev1001_assignment2/USAGE_INSTRUCTIONS.md

 ## Main Menu Options

-After launching the game, you will be presented with a menu displaying the following options:
+After launching the game by executing `run_blackjack.py` in the terminal, you will be presented with a menu displaying the following options:

 ```bash
     ============ Welcome to Blackjack! ============